docsforadobe/premiere-plugin-guide/docs/resources/pipl-resource.md

 # Plug-In Property Lists (PiPL) Resource

 For many plugin types, Premiere loads a PiPL (Plug-in Property List) resource.
-The PiPL is described in a file with a “.r” extension.
+The PiPL is described in a file with a ".r" extension.

 The complete PiPL syntax is described in PiPL.r.

-You’ll notice that PiPLs are really old.
+You'll notice that PiPLs are really old.
 A vestige of 68k macOS programming, they spread to Windows.

-However, if you develop from the sample projects, you shouldn’t have to do anything to get them to build properly for Latin languages.
+However, if you develop from the sample projects, you shouldn't have to do anything to get them to build properly for Latin languages.

 ---